 Understanding the Policy

 As one of his first actions in office, President Trump re-instated the Global Gag Rule.
-On January 23rd, 2026 his administration expanded that policy further.
+On February 26, 2026 his administration expanded that already-deadly policy even further to apply to new issues, new entities, and new funding.
 This policy risks decades of global progress for equality, global health, and human rights by forcing organizations to choose between receiving U.S. assistance and providing accurate, evidence-based services.

 For over 40 years, PAI has been documenting the harm of the original global gag rule, which has done irreparable damage to sexual and reproductive health care worldwide.